Contra Roosh V. on Evolution

 A careful study of history can clearly show what happens when men step outside of their traditional roles and what happens when women step outside of theirs, something spending ten minutes on Tumblr can verify.
 What are the sex roles and proper behavior of humans that allow a sustainable and mentally healthy population without ushering in the policies that would lead to a cultural collapse?
 The answer is the sex roles we already are familiar with, ones that have been known since Biblical times.

-Sex roles can be understood as social and cultural adaptations that augment a basic biological adaptation: the pair-bond.
-The pair-bond is a form of cooperation between male and female that gives the male a biological incentive to invest energy in the offspring, because he has some reasonable expectation that they are his.
+Sex roles can be understood as social and cultural adaptations that augment a biological adaptation: the pair-bond.
+The pair-bond is a type of cooperation between a male and a female.
+It gives the male a biological incentive to invest energy in the offspring of the female, because they are probably his offspring too.

 It’s a natural human urge to understand the “why” of how life came about, a question that was no doubt asked by the first man.
 The problem in answering with evolution is that—besides it being wrong—it locks your mind into a narrow perspective.
 Thinking that all humans act in genetic self interest clouds all your thoughts on human behavior and prevents you from seeing obvious contradictions and hidden truths.
 Because you have firm faith in evolution, you are not even allowing your mind to consider another viewpoint.

-Once again, to understand human behavior you need a theory of psychology, not just biology.
-Humans don’t magically act in their genetic self interest.
+As I said before, behavior is generated by brains, not by evolution.
 The brain is not a black box that magically generates optimal reproductive behavior.
 The genes don’t pull our strings from up there in the sky, with foresight and conscious intent.
-They determine the structures of our brains, and those brains generate behavior by a fairly complex process.
-Psychology and biology go together as part of a complete theory of human nature.
-Evolutionary theory does not predict human behavior, it merely constrains psychological theories.
+They determine the structures of our brains, and those brains generate behavior by a complex process.
+To understand human behavior, you need a psychological theory.
+The theory of evolution is necessary but not sufficient to understand human nature.

 Say you encounter an article that says the following: “Men who go off to war have more children than men who don’t.”
 Evolution would describe this by saying that women want to reproduce with men who are most fit and strong and better able to defend the tribe.
 But let’s flip it and say “Men who don’t go off to war have more children than men who do.”
 Evolution can describe this too!
 It can say, “A superior reproductive strategy is to stay with the fertile women and reproduce with them during the time the alpha males are away.”
 Even the simplest of minds can find an explanation once it already knows the final result it’s aiming for.

-Simply coming up with an evolutionary just-so story is not the same as understanding why people do things or what traits were actually selected for in a population.
-Evolutionary theory is not idiot-proof.
-When used in a lazy or naive way it generates errors, like any other scientific theory.
+The theory of evolution is not idiot-proof.
+When used in a lazy or naive way, it generates errors, like any other scientific theory.

-That is an interesting point, and I will address it to some degree, although it goes off into the realm of epistemology and the philosophy of science.
+That is an interesting point, and I will address it to some extent.

-First of all, that criticism applies to all scientific theories, not just the theory of evolution.
-All scientific theories, and in fact all models of reality, are like that, because they are induced from data and then applied back to the same kind of data they are induced from.
+First, that criticism applies to all scientific theories, not just the theory of evolution.
+All scientific theories, and in fact all models of reality, are like that.
+They are induced from data, and then applied back to the same type of data.
 If they fail, they are adjusted to fit the data.

-The idea that theories generate testable predictions without any additional input is a false conception of science, and of knowledge in general.
+Scientific theories are not automatically falsified just because reality is complex.
 For example, the theory of gravity implies that things fall.
 But birds don’t fall out of the sky.
-Does that mean the theory of gravity is false and should be discarded?
+Should we discard the theory of gravity?
 Perhaps.
-Or perhaps it means we need some additional knowledge about birds in order to apply the theory to them.
-But if we do that, aren’t we just coming up with a “just-so” story to avoid falsifying the theory?
+Or maybe we just need some additional knowledge about birds to apply the theory to them.
+If we do that, are we making up a “just-so” story to avoid falsifying the theory?

-We accept the theory of gravity because it explains a lot of things.
-It reduces a lot of complex phenomena to simple formulas.
+We accept the theory of gravity because it explains many things.
+It reduces many complex phenomena to simple formulas.
 It explains the rates at which objects fall, the paths of projectiles, the orbits of heavenly bodies, and many other things.
 To explain those things, however, you have to take other things into account.
-To predict or explain the path of a projectile, you have to take friction into account.
-To explain how birds fly, you have to understand how their wings generate lift.
+To predict or explain the path of a projectile, you have to take air friction into account.
+To explain how birds fly, you have to understand how their wings generate an upward force.

 Darwin’s theory came at the right time of history.
 The monarchy was overthrown and scientific rationalism dominated the day.
 The missing piece to complete the Enlightenment was a way to kill god, and Darwin came forth with a brilliant theory that did the job.
 The only problem is that it’s not true for humans, at least not in the way for other forms of life on earth.